 If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our terms of service and other agreements; or to protect the rights, property, or our safety, our users, or others.

 If we receive a report from any person or organisation (including law enforcement) that leads us to suspect that your account has been used in connection with any wrong-doing, we may at our discretion suspend your account, but we will not disclose any personal information that may identify you unless we are legally compelled to do so.

 6. Access to information

-The UK Data Protection Act 1998 gives you the right to access information held about you.
-Your right of access can be exercised in accordance with the Data Protection Act.
-Any access request may be subject to a fee of 10GBP to meet our costs in providing you with details of the information we hold about you.
-To make an access request please email email@example.com.
+You have the right to access information held about you.
+Your right of access can be exercised in accordance with the EU GDPR rules.
+To make an access request please email firstname.lastname@example.org.

 You may also correct, update, or delete your personal information by making the change on your account page or by emailing us at email@example.com.
 We will retain your information for as long as your account is active or as needed to provide you with services.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 We use email for marketing purposes, and comply with all the various international laws and conventions.
 All potential customers who sign up for our information emails are required by law to explicitly opt-in to receive emails from us.
 For information purposes only and without this list being exhaustive, the sending of emails and SMS to customers is subject to the following rules: .

 - United States: Telemarketing Sales Rule, Federal Telephone Consumer Protection Act, Can-Spam-Act.

 - In France: articles L.34-5 of the Postal and Electronic Communications Code and L.21-34-1-1 of the Consumer Code.

 - In Italy: Codice in Materia di Protezione dei Dati Personali